sujirou/BitUnlocker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A proof of concept for accessing BitLocker-encrypted disks on fully patched Windows 11 machines through a boot manager downgrade attack, leveraging the SDI vulnerability originally documented as **CVE-2025-48804**.
+A proof of concept for accessing BitLocker-encrypted disks **in under 5 minutes** on fully patched Windows 11 machines through a boot manager downgrade attack, leveraging the SDI vulnerability originally documented as **CVE-2025-48804**.
 The July 2025 patch fixes this in `bootmgfw.efi`, so any pre-patch `bootmgfw.efi` signed under PCA 2011 can be used for a downgrade attack, provided the target system trusts this PCA.

 This PoC provides two delivery methods: **USB boot** (simpler and recommended) and **PXE boot**.
 Other approaches relying only on local partitions would probably be possible as well with a smaller SDI file.